Find fence contractors in Idaho (2026)

 How deep should fence posts be in Idaho?

-Posts should be set at least 30 to 36 inches deep in the Treasure Valley to get below the frost line.
+Posts should be set at least 30 to 36 inches deep in the Treasure Valley to get below the 24-inch frost line.
 In areas with caliche, contractors may need specialized equipment to drill post holes.
 Concrete footings are recommended for all privacy fences in Idaho to provide stability in freeze-thaw conditions.

 How much does a privacy fence cost in Idaho?